Looking to have a community forum or customer support portal? Here are some of the best open-source forum software you can deploy on your servers.

 Talkyard is completely free to use and an open-source project.
 It looks close to Discourse but there are distinctions if you inspect it.

-You can explore more about it in their GitHub page.
+You can explore more about it on their GitHub page.

-3. Forem (Unique approach for a community platform, in beta)
+3. Forem (Unique approach for a community platform)

 You may not have heard about it before, but it is what powers dev.to (which is an increasingly popular developer community website).